jdallmann/winnipegr/README.md

 ### `get_open_data`
-This function uses the \code{RSocrata} package to get Winnipeg City data from the Winnipeg Open Data site \code{data.winnipeg.ca}.
+This function uses the `RSocrata` package to get Winnipeg City data from the Winnipeg Open Data site `data.winnipeg.ca`.
 Users with a City of Winnipeg open data account can also use their login credentials to have full (non-throttled) access to the API.
 ``` r